cvvergara/pgrouting/doc/dijkstra/pgr_dijkstraVia.rst

 -------------------------------------------------------------------------------

 .. index::
-    single: dijkstraVia - Proposed on 2.2
+    single: dijkstraVia - Proposed ; One Via - Proposed on 2.2

 One Via
 ...............................................................................